 The people of Cuba keep the cars they have and so far have kept them going for close to seventy years!
 The cars are now pretty rare and car collectors consider them desirable so keeping your car could be beneficial.
 If we wore our cars out before buying another the world would be a very different place.
 We would all be a little richer.

 How To Make An Environmental Friendly Investment And Save Money

-Conversely, what we need now is an alternative motor for the future that can solve the rising CO2 emissions.
+Conversely, what we need now is an alternative motor for the future.
+One that can solve the rising CO2 emissions.
 The Lithium reserve in the world holds enough for four billion people to use one electric vehicle.
 Presently, electric car sales are on the rise every year.
-Canadians have bought nearly thirty-five thousand units in 2018 alone a rise of 158% compared to 2017.
+Canadians have bought nearly thirty-five thousand units in 2018 alone.
+A rise of 158% compared to 2017!

 A new all-electric vehicle will take thirty years of fuel savings to pay off the original cost of the car.
 Therefore, it doesn’t make much sense for those trying to save money.
 The reduction of petroleum consumption will reduce the carbon footprint for each household.
-Thus, reducing Canada’s reliance on foreign countries to provide us Oil.
+Thus, reducing Canada’s reliance on oil from foreign countries.

 The car companies have come up with all the bells and whistles a commuter could ever need.
 The carbon footprint from the manufacturing cost of one car is equal to twelve tonnes of CO2.
 This is equal to the weight of two elephants!!
 Canadian consumers have bought two million new cars last year.
 This is equal to four million elephants sized puffs of CO2 released into the atmosphere every year.

 Electric cars are on the rise as a reliable, environmentally friendly option.
 Buying it used, makes the most sense for the average person’s pocketbook.
 Save money for retirement and give our health and the health of the environment a break.